solomonchidera/alx-backend-javascript/0x01-ES6_promise/README.md

 # Promise
-All fufill your promise no matter what
+Always fufill your promise no matter what